ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_SYMBA1.md

 ---

 ## Description
 One of the most important physical quantities in particle physics is the cross section, or a probability that a particular process takes place in the interaction of elementary particles.
 Its measure provides a testable link between theory and experiment.
 It is obtained theoretically mainly by calculating the squared amplitude.
-The approach we use in this project is to treat the amplitude and squared amplitude as mathematical symbolic expressions and use language-translation models to map from the amplitude to squared-amplitude.
-This project will explore uses of more advanced techniques which could include but are not limited to Kolmogorov-Arnold Network layers in transformers, genetic algorithms and other evolutionary techniques, reinforcement learning.
+Previous work has explored the use of language translation techniques to predict text-based squared amplitudes from text-based representations of Feynman diagrams or their amplitudes.
+This project aims to improve numerical accuracy or reduce computational cost by moving from purely language-translation-based solutions to solutions based on physically-motivated representations and techniques.
+These techniques could include techniques such as graph-based encoding of Feynman diagrams and partially or fully rules-based encoding/decoding of amplitudes/squared amplitudes.
+This project is closely related to the project “Physics-Informed Models for Squared Amplitude Calculation”.

 ## Duration
 Total project length: 175/350 hours.

 ## Task ideas and expected results
-  * Develop  various transformer-based models on sequence-to-sequence tasks
+  * Develop physics-informed encoding and decoding representations for Feynman diagrams, amplitudes, and/or squared * amplitudes.
-  * Benchmark different models on simulated physics datasets of various complexity and sequence lengths to find the best model
+  * Carry out ablation studies to quantify improvement from introducing physics-informed techniques.
-  * Integrate with the SymbaHEP pipeline
+  * Document results formally or informally to support ongoing research.

 ## Requirements
-Significant experience with Transformer machine learning models in Python (preferably using pytorch).
+Significant experience with machine learning models in Python (preferably using pytorch).
+Previous work in physics informed machine learning and/or graph models is preferred.

 ## Difficulty Level
 Advanced